Sports Diplomacy

 Sports Visitor Program

-The Sports Visitor Program brings youth athletes, coaches, and administrators from around the world to the United States for a short-term (approximately two-week) sports-based exchange.
-During the program, participants engage with American peers and sports practitioners, participate in clinics and sessions on leadership, team building, and conflict resolution as well as inclusion and equity in sports.
+The Sports Visitor Program brings international youth athletes and their coaches from around the world to the United States and takes American youth athletes and their coaches from the United States to locations abroad for sports-based exchanges that address U.S. embassy and consulate priorities and U.S. foreign policy goals.
+During the program, participants engage with American and international peers and sports practitioners, participate in clinics and sessions on leadership, team building, and conflict resolution as well as inclusion and equity in sports.
 Sports Visitor programs show young people how success in athletics can translate into achievements in the classroom and in life.
-They also provide Americans an opportunity to interact firsthand with people from every region of the world.
-Learn more
+They also provide Americans an opportunity to interact firsthand with people from every region of the world.Learn more

 Sports Envoy Program

 The Sports Envoy Program is comprised of elite American athletes, coaches, and educators who travel abroad on short-term (7-10 day) sports exchanges.
 Sports Envoy programs are designed to reach underserved communities, inspiring youth and coaches alike, with stories of resilience, teamwork, and education.
-Sports Envoys lead sports clinics, speak at universities, and meet with senior level officials to discuss the role of sport in improving individual lives and transforming societies.
-Learn more
+Sports Envoys lead sports clinics, speak at universities, and meet with senior level officials to discuss the role of sport in improving individual lives and transforming societies.Learn more

 International Sports Programming Initiative